Author

 Wren Type VII |

-on the historical side I do like the direct and engaging narratives of Somerset Maugham; the realism of George Shipway; and the truly compelling attention to detail of Patrick O'Brian (author of the "Master and Commander" Napoleonic sea war series).
+I cannot claim to follow any particular literary style, although on the historical side I do like the direct and engaging narratives of Somerset Maugham; the realism of George Shipway; and the truly compelling attention to detail of Allan Mallinson (author of the "Hervey" Napoleonic cavalry novels) and Patrick O'Brian (author of the "Master and Commander" Napoleonic sea war series).
 For me, historical and technical accuracy are vital if the reader is to experience that sense of presence which is the hallmark of the successful historical novel.
-Patrick O'Brian achieved this almost effortlessly; the rest of us can only grit our teeth and keep slogging away.
+Allan Mallinson and Patrick O'Brian appear to achieve this almost effortlessly; the rest of us can only grit our teeth and keep slogging away.
 In my storytelling I am given rather more to action than to angst; which I think probably puts me closer to the "633 Squadron" genre rather than to "Catch 22".

 I also have to confess to being an admirer of Admiral Halsey, who was famed for stating: